-Build Alt ernatives NEPA Mitigation NEPA Impacts Refined SR14 SR14A E1 E1A E2 E2A Conclusion before Mitigation (All Build Alternatives) Conclusion post Mitigation (All Build Alternatives) Requires additional allocation of water supplies to the local water agencies?
-No (for the Bur bank Airport Statio on) Burbank Airport Statusage would not be Impact PUE#9: Operational Wastewater Service Demand.
+Build Alternatives NEPA Mitigation NEPA Impacts Refined SR14 SR14A E1 E1A E2 E2A Conclusion before Mitigation (All Build Alternatives) Conclusion post Mitigation (All Build Alternatives) Requires additional allocation of water supplies to the local water agencies?
+No (for the Burl bank Airport Stati on) Burbank Airport Statusage would not be Impact PUE#9: Operational Wastewater Service Demand.
 Operations wastewater would only be generated by the Burbank Airport Station and would be the same across all six Build Alternatives.
-The effect on operational wastewater usage would not be adverse because the regional wastewater treatment facilities have the capacity to treat wastewater demand for the Burbank Airport Station and there would be no need for construction of new or expanded wastewater facilities.
-No Adverse Effect No mitigation needed N/A See Section 3.6.8.5 Operations Wastewater Generation 22,302 gallons per day (0.6 perce ent of the excess capacity) Impact PUE#10: Ef generate solid waste which would be the RSA have sufficient e include passenç same between al ger/employee refu Il six Build Alternat se disposal at st ives.
-Landfills wi ations and mate thin the Palmda rials used for HSF le to Burbank exp R maintenance, No Adverse Effect No mitigation needed N/A See Section 3.6.8.5 Operations Waste, Burbank Airport Station Burbank Airport Impact PUE#11: Pe electricity.
-However, savings (i.e., the Ca anticipated that the transportation by 10 15,427,699 MMbtu/y difference in energy the Palmdale to lifornia HSR Syst Palmdale to Burb ,599,745 MMbtu/ year to 23,641,10 Burbank Project Stem would remove bank Project Section (year to 12,029,419) Mbtu/year, de Section would als more energy-ind on would reduce 9 MMbtu/year, a pending on the r so contribute to a efficient cars and regional energy nd statewide en the HSR statewide d planes from the consumption in 2 hissions from trans e annual energy system).
-It is 2040 from sportation by No Adverse Effect No mitigation needed N/A See Section 3.6.8.5
+The effect on operational wastewater usage would not be adverse because the regional wastewater treatment facilities have the capacity to treat wastewater demand for the Burbank Airport Station and there would be no need for construction of new or expanded wastewater facilities. ll wastewater eat wastewater No Adverse Effect No mitigation needed N/A See Section 3.6.8.5 Operations Wastewater Generation 22,302 gallons per day (0.6 perd ent of the excess s capacity) generate solid waste which would be the Impact PUE#10: Effects of Permanent Operations Generation of Solid Waste.
+Operation activities that would generate solid waste include passenger/employee refuse disposal at stations and materials used for HSR maintenance which would be the same between all six Build Alternatives.
+Landfills within the Palmdale to Burbank expanded utility RSA have sufficient capacity to accommodate the operation waste from the Build Alternatives.
+R maintenance, No Adverse Effect No mitigation needed N/A See Section 3.6.8.5 Operations Waste, Burbank Airport Station 3,209 cubic yar rds per year electricity.
+However, savings (i.e., the Ca anticipated that the I transportation by 10 15,427,699 MMbtu/y Impact PUE#11: Permanent Operations Energy Demand.
+Operation would require the use of a substantial amount of electricity.
+However, the Palmdale to Burbank Project Section would also contribute to the HSR statewide annual energy savings (i.e., the California HSR System would remove more energy-inefficient cars and planes from the system).
+It is anticipated that the Palmdale to Burbank Project Section would reduce regional energy consumption in 2040 from transportation by 10,599,745 MMbtu/year to 12,029,419 MMbtu/year, and statewide emissions from transportation by 15,427,699 MMbtu/year to 23,641,108 MMbtu/year, depending on the ridership scenarios.
+There is no substantial difference in energy demands between the Build Alternatives.
+No Adverse Effect No mitigation needed N/A See Section 3.6.8.5

-Authority = California High-Speed Rail Authority RSA = resource study area

-MMBtu/year = million metric British thermal units per year
+Authority = California High-Speed Rail Authority RSA = resource study area MMBtu/year = million metric British thermal units per year